-The $C^{++}$ free-store management operators new and delete are relatively expensive to use.
-Section 12.3 discusses how a general-purpose memory manager can be implemented.
-The problem is that free-store routines must be capable of handling requests to and from free store with no particular pattern, as well as requests of vastly different sizes.
+The C^{++} free-store management operators new and delete are relatively expensive to use.
+Section 12.3 discusses how general-purpose memory managers are implemented.
+The expense comes from the fact that free-store routines must be capable of handling requests to and from free store with no particular pattern, as well as memory requests of vastly different sizes.
+This makes them inefficient compared to what might be implemented for more controlled patterns of memory access.